Thomas Ruff: Sterne, Nacht and Zeitungsfotos

 These first series were followed in 1989 by images of the night sky, Sterne, which were not based on photographs by Ruff, but rather on archived images ('Catalogue of the Southern Sky', including 600 negatives) he had acquired of the European Southern Observatory in the Andes in Chile.
 These photographs of the stars, taken with a specially designed telescopic lens, are described and catalogued with the precise time of day and exact geographic position.
 Ruff selected specific details from these photographs, which he enlarged to a uniform grand scale.
-From 1992 to 1995, during the first Gulf War, Ruff produced his Nacht series (1992–1996), night images of exteriors and buildings using the same night vision infrared technology developed for use, both military and in broadcast television, during the Gulf War.
+From 1992 to 1995, during the first Gulf War, Ruff produced his Nacht series (1992–1996), night images of exteriors and buildings using the same night vision infrared technology developed for use, both military and in broadcast television.
 From 1994 to 1996, these were followed by Stereoscopy images, and another series in the 1990s, Zeitungsfotos, consisted of newspaper clippings enlarged without their original subtitles.

 Nudes

 In 2003, Ruff published a photographic collection of "Nudes" with a text by the French author Michel Houellebecq.
 Ruff's images here are based on Internet pornography, which was digitally processed and obscured without any camera or traditional photographic device.
-In 2009, Aperture Foundation published JPEGs, a large-scale book dedicated exclusively to his monumental series of pixilated enlargements of internet-culled images in the compressed JPEG format.
+In 2009, Aperture Foundation published JPEGs, a large-scale book dedicated exclusively to his monumental series of pixelated enlargements of internet-culled images in the compressed JPEG format.

 His Substrat series (2002–2003), based on images from Japanese manga and anime cartoons, continued this exploration of digitally altered Web-based pictures.
 However, he alters and manipulates the source material such that the work becomes an abstraction of forms and colors with no visual memory of the original source material.
 On 7 February 2011, one of his Nudes pictures appeared on the cover of New York Magazine.